-At the centre of the city stood a colossal ziggurat, 90-metre high.
+At the center of the city stood a colossal ziggurat, 90-meter high.
 A little distance from this was the temple of Marduk, the chief of the gods and patron-deity of Babylon, a massive complex of imposing buildings and spacious courtyards.
 Adjacent to this was the royal palace.
-In contrast to Assyrian palaces, the buildings here, though very large, aimed for beauty, not fear; the walls decorated with floral patterns and bright colours were designed to please the eye not to inspire awe.
+In contrast to Assyrian palaces, the buildings here, though very large, aimed for beauty, not fear; the walls decorated with floral patterns and bright colors were designed to please the eye not to inspire awe.

 The kings’ summer palace was located on the outskirts of the city, just inside the outer walls.
 Of the fabled “Hanging Gardens of Babylon’” there are as yet no signs in the archaeological record.
 Nevertheless, given that the Assyrians developed beautiful parks and gardens, it is likely that the Babylonian kings also paid considerable attention to creating beautiful artificial landscapes for their pleasure.